 Allergy shots for asthma

-Asthma is caused as a result of allergy to grass, house dust mites, ragweed and can be controlled by allergy shots in allergy clinic Manassas VA.
+Asthma is caused as a result of allergy to grass, house dust mites, ragweed and can be controlled by allergy shots in allergy clinic.
 Studies show that only 26 % of asthma patients are treated with allergy shots.
 A study conducted in 1960s has shown that 70% of the patients who underwent this method have been cured permanently.